 After trying the steps above, I still do not see my Roku device

 - At the bottom of the Discovery screen, tap Connect Manually and enter the IP address of your Roku device.
-You can find the IP address by visiting Settings > Network on your Roku device.
+You can find the IP address by visiting Settings > Network > About on your Roku device.

 - Restart your Roku device and ensure that it is connected to the correct wireless network.